Neethu-Suman/ML-LM/README.md

 This project implements a standard automated MLOps loop:

-Plaintext

     [ Code Push ] ➡️ [ GitHub Actions Runner ] ➡️ [ Install ML Dependencies ] ➡️ [ Evaluate Model Performance (R² > 0.80) ] ➡️ [ Deploy Trained Model Artifact ]

-1. Continuous Integration (CI): Every code commit triggers automated tests via pytest.
-The pipeline checks if the model script executes successfully and ensures the trained model's R^2 performance score meets our minimum quality threshold.
+**1. Continuous Integration (CI):** Every code commit triggers automated tests via pytest.
+The pipeline checks if the model script executes successfully and ensures the trained model's $R^2$ performance score meets our minimum quality threshold.

-2. Continuous Deployment (CD): If and only if the evaluation checks pass, the pipeline packages the serialized model (linear_model.pkl) and its associated metadata (metrics.txt) as downloadable build artifacts.
+**2. Continuous Deployment (CD):** If and only if the evaluation checks pass, the pipeline packages the serialized model (linear_model.pkl) and its associated metadata (metrics.txt) as downloadable build artifacts.

 ## 📂 Project Structure

-Plaintext

     📁 linear-regression-pipeline